Abhi94N/StudyBud/README.md

 ## App Files

-1. views.py - where your application views go
+1. `views.py` - where your application views go
    1. use render to render templates to views
-2. apps.py - provides application configuration
+2. `apps.py` - provides application configuration
    1. app will have its own views that are passed here from `base.views.View`
-3. urls.py - where your url patterns for the app resides, configuration endpoint with views
+3. `urls.py` - where your url patterns for the app resides, configuration endpoint with views
    1. `path('room/<str:pk>/', views.room, name="room")` -- name allows us to change the path without updating the template
+4. `models.py` - where your orm for django database will reside
+   1. Datatypes
+      1. `CharField(max_length=200)`
+      2. `TextField(null=True, blank=True)`
+      3. `DateTimeField(auto_now=True)` - auto updates date field on text
+         1. `auto_now_add=True` - timestamp set when created
+      4. `models.ForeignKey(Room, on_delete=models.CASCADE)` - adding a foreign key for a many to one relationship established by child model
+      5. you can query the foreign key that is connected to the object you query
+5. `admin.py` - where you register your models to site so you can view it in admin dashboard
+6. `forms.py` - similar to django serializers, you create meta and specify fields

 ## Templates Directory in Root